johkoenig/atpl-qrh/040-Human-Performance-Limitations.md

 - Somatogravic: Acceleration of the body/head (acceleration feels like climb)
 - Somatogyral: Turning of the body/head
 - Atmospheric perception: Tendency to fly lower due to missing references due to haze or fog
+- Empty field myopia: Automatic focussing of the eye to near distance
-- Empty field myopia (Black hole effect): Sensing higher than actually flying
+- Black hole effect: Sensing higher than actually flying over indistinguishable terrain (on approach)
+- False horizon: Especially during T/O due to lights at night

 ### Motion sickness